raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>42</td>
     <td>Unmanned Lunar Pass</td>
     <td>An empty spacecraft (not a probe) flies around the Moon and returns to Earth.
-Good for testing kickers A and B, if you're using them.<br/><br/>
+Good for testing kicker A or B, if you're using them.<br/>
-As seen on Zond 4-8.</td>
+As seen on Zond 4, 5, 6, 7, 8.</td>
   </tr>
   <tr>
     <td>43</td>
     <td>Manned Lunar Pass</td>
     <td>A crewed spacecraft flies around the Moon and returns to Earth.
 Worth 5% lunar recon.
-A Lunar Pass is a milestone step for the Lunar Orbital.<br/><br/>
+A Lunar Pass is a milestone step for the Lunar Orbital.<br/>
 This mission requires Duration C.</td>
   </tr>
   <tr>
     <td>44</td>
     <td>Joint Manned Lunar Pass: EOR</td>
     <td>One rocket lifts the DM while another lifts the spacecraft.
 A docking test is performed, followed by a flight around the Moon.
 Worth 5% lunar recon.
-A Lunar Pass is a milestone step for the Lunar Orbital.<br/><br/>
+A Lunar Pass is a milestone step for the Lunar Orbital.<br/>
 This mission requires Duration C.</td>
   </tr>
   <tr>
     <td>45</td>
     <td>Unmanned Lunar Orbital</td>
     <td>An empty spacecraft (not a probe) flies to the Moon and establishes an orbit.
-Good for testing kickers A and B, if you're using them.</td>
+Good for testing kicker A or B, if you're using them.</td>
   </tr>
   <tr>
     <td>46</td>
     <td>Manned Lunar Orbital</td>
     <td>A crewed spacecraft flies to the Moon and establishes an orbit, then returns to Earth.
 Worth 5% lunar recon.
-A Lunar Orbital is a milestone step for the Lunar Landing.<br/><br/>
+A Lunar Orbital is a milestone step for the Lunar Landing.<br/>
+As seen on Apollo 8.<br/>
 This mission requires Duration D.</td>
   </tr>
   <tr>
     <td>47</td>
-    <td>Joint Manned Lunar Orbital: LOR</td>
+    <td>Joint Manned Lunar Orbital: EOR</td>
-    <td>One rocket lifts the DM while anotehr lifts the spacecraft.
+    <td>One rocket lifts the DM while another lifts the spacecraft.
 A docking test is performed, followed by a flight to the Moon where an orbit is established before returning to Earth.
 DM gains 10% Safety on successes, 5% on failures.
 Worth 5% lunar recon.
-A Lunar Orbital is a milestone step for the Lunar Landing.<br/><br/>
+A Lunar Orbital is a milestone step for the Lunar Landing.<br/>
 This mission requires Duration D.</td>
   </tr>
   <tr>
     <td>48</td>
     <td>Manned Lunar Orbital LM Test</td>
     <td>A crewed spacecraft flies to the Moon and establishes an orbit.
 The crew performs an LM test, then returns to Earth.
 Worth 2 LM Points and 5% lunar recon.
 Can double as Lunar Orbital (if the LM test is a success).
-A Lunar Orbital is a milestone step for the Lunar Landing.<br/><br/>
+A Lunar Orbital is a milestone step for the Lunar Landing.<br/>
+As seen on Apollo 10.<br/>
 This mission requires Duration D.</td>
   </tr>
   <tr>
     <td>49</td>
     <td>Joint Manned Lunar Orbital LM Test: LOR</td>
     <td>One rocket sends the LM to the Moon and another sends the spacecraft to join it there.
 Crew then tests the lunar module and returns to Earth.
 Worth 2 LM Points and 5% lunar recon.
 Can double as Lunar Orbital (if the LM test is a success).
-A Lunar Orbital is a milestone step for the Lunar Landing.<br/><br/>
+A Lunar Orbital is a milestone step for the Lunar Landing.<br/>
 This mission requires Duration D.</td>
   </tr>
   <tr>
     <td>50</td>
     <td>Manned Lunar Orbital LM Test EVA</td>
     <td>A spacecraft and LM launch together and fly to the Moon to establish an orbit.
 The crew performs a spacewalk and an LM test, then returns to Earth.
 Worth 2 LM Points and 5% lunar recon.
 Can double as Lunar Orbital (if the LM test is a success).
-A Lunar Orbital is a milestone step for the Lunar Landing.<br/><br/>
+A Lunar Orbital is a milestone step for the Lunar Landing.<br/>
 This mission requires Duration D.</td>
   </tr>
   <tr>
     <td>51</td>
     <td>Joint Manned Lunar Orbital LM Test: LOR EVA</td>
-    <td>One rocket sends the LM to the Moon, and another sends the spacecraft to join it there.
-Crew then a spacewalk, tests the lunar module, and returns to Earth.
+    <td>One rocket sends the LM to the Moon and another sends the spacecraft to join it there.
+Crew then performs a spacewalk, tests the lunar module, and returns to Earth.
 Can double as Lunar Orbital (if the LM test is a success).
 Worth 2 LM Points and 5% lunar recon.
-A Lunar Orbital is a milestone step for the Lunar Landing.<br/><br/>
+A Lunar Orbital is a milestone step for the Lunar Landing.<br/>
 This mission requires Duration D.</td>
   </tr>
   <tr>
     <td>52</td>
     <td>Joint Manned Lunar Orbital LM Test: EOR</td>
-    <td>One rocket launches the LM into orbit, and another launches the spacecraft.
+    <td>One rocket launches the LM into orbit and another launches the spacecraft.
 They dock and fly together to the Moon, where the LM is tested.
 Worth 2 LM Points and 5% lunar recon.
 Can double as Lunar Orbital (if the LM test is a success).
-A Lunar Orbital is a milestone step for the Lunar Landing.<br/><br/>
+A Lunar Orbital is a milestone step for the Lunar Landing.<br/>
 This mission requires Duration D.</td>
   </tr>
   <tr>
     <td>53</td>
     <td>Historical Manned Lunar Landing</td>
     <td>One rocket launches the spacecraft and lunar module together.
-They fly to the Moon and perform the lunar landing.<br/><br/>
+They fly to the Moon and perform the lunar landing.<br/>
-This mission requires Duration D.<br/><br/>
+This mission requires Duration D.<br/>
-As seen on Apollos 11-17.</td>
+As seen on Apollos 11, 12, 14, 15, 16, 17.</td>
   </tr>
   <tr>
     <td>54</td>
     <td>Direct Ascent Lunar Landing</td>
-    <td>One rocket launches a direct ascent capsule straight to the Moon to perform the lunar landing.<br/><br/>
+    <td>One rocket launches a direct ascent capsule straight to the Moon to perform the lunar landing.<br/>
-This mission requires Duration D.<br/><br/>
+This mission requires Duration D.<br/>
 As seen in old science fiction, but bigger.</td>
   </tr>
   <tr>
     <td>55</td>
     <td>Joint Lunar Landing: EOR</td>
     <td>One rocket lifts the lunar module into orbit and another launches the spacecraft.
-They dock in orbit, then fly to the Moon together and perform the lunar landing.<br/><br/>
+They dock in orbit, then fly to the Moon together and perform the lunar landing.<br/>
 This mission requires Duration D.</td>
   </tr>
   <tr>
     <td>56</td>
     <td>Joint Lunar Landing: LOR</td>
     <td>One rocket sends the lunar module to the Moon on its own, and another sends the spacecraft to meet it in lunar orbit.
-They dock there, then perform the lunar landing.<br/><br/>
+They dock there, then perform the lunar landing.<br/>
-This mission requires Duration D.<br/><br/>
+This mission requires Duration D.<br/>
 Since the lunar module goes to the Moon it its own it will require a kicker, even if your spacecraft does not.</td>
   </tr>
   <tr>
     <td>57</td>
     <td>Soyuz Lunar Landing</td>
     <td>Soviet only.
-One rocket sends Kicker-C to the Moon, and another sends a Soyuz capsule to join it.
+One rocket sends a Kicker-C to the Moon, and another sends a Soyuz capsule to join it.
 They dock in lunar orbit, then perform the lunar landing.
-Rather than send down a lunar module, the whole thing lands on the Moon.<br/><br/>
+Rather than send down a lunar module, the capsule itself lands on the Moon atop the C-Kicker.<br/>
 This mission requires Duration D.</td>
   </tr>
 </table>